HarvardPL/CIFC/README.md

 In this language, we use an abstract concept, *execution container*, to model the status of program execution.
 Every container records information that corresponds to the execution status of a method call and its stack frame.
 In our formalization, a container consists:

 - **Term** : The closed term to be evaluated.
-- **Frame stack** : This is the program context in which the term is currently being evaluated.
+- **Frame stack** : This is the program context (continuations) in which the term is currently being evaluated.
 Specifically, it comprises the terms that left to be evaluated in this container.
 - **Label** : This is the security label of this container.
 More details will be explained later.
 - **Variable state** : This variable state maps variables to their values.